nmukerje/misc/EMR_Spot_Terminations/README.md

-# Monitor EMR Spot Instance Terminations in CloudWatch Dashboard using AWS Lambda:
+# Monitor EMR Spot Instance Terminations in CloudWatch Dashboard using AWS Lambda

 ## Deploy a Lambda Function that will respond to EC2 Spot Termination Cloudwatch Events.